TanvirOnGH/nixos-config/readme.md

 - [SnowflakeOS](https://snowflakeos.org)

+- [Lix](https://lix.systems) - Lix is an implementation of the Nix functional package management language.

 - [flox](https://github.com/flox/flox) - A virtual environment and package manager all in one.
 Installs packages from nixpkgs.

 - [nix-topology](https://github.com/oddlama/nix-topology) - Automatically generate infrastructure and network diagrams as SVGs directly from your NixOS configurations.